-A number of the financial measures presented by the Bank in this Base Prospectus are not defined in accordance with International Financial Reporting Standards ("IFRS").
+A number of the financial measures presented by the Bank in this Base Prospectus are not defined in accordance with IFRS.
 However, the Bank believes that these measures provide useful supplementary information to both investors and the Bank's management, as they facilitate the evaluation of company performance.
 It is to be noted that, since not all companies calculate financial measurements in the same manner, these are not always comparable to measurements used by other companies.
 Accordingly, these financial measures should not be seen as a substitute for measures defined according to IFRS.
-Unless otherwise stated, the list below presents alternative performance measures, along with their reconciliation to the extent that such information is not defined according to IFRS and not included in the Bank's financial statements incorporated by reference into this Base Prospectus:
+Unless otherwise stated, the list below presents alternative performance measures, along with their reconciliation to the extent that such information is not defined according to IFRS and not included in the Financial Statements incorporated by reference into this Base Prospectus:

-- Capital adequacy ratio: Tier one capital as at period / year end plus tier two capital as at period / year end divided by risk weighted assets as at period / year end.
-The capital adequacy ratios as at 30 June 2023, 30 June 2022, 31 December 2022 and 31 December 2021 were calculated in accordance with the Basel III guidelines as issued by the Qatar Central Bank (the "QCB"); - Loans and advances to customers to deposit ratio: Loans and advances to customers as at period / year end divided by customer deposits as at period / year end; - Non-performing loan ratio: Non-performing loans and advances to customers as at period / year end divided by gross loans and advances to customers as at period / year end; and - Liquidity coverage ratio: Stock of high-quality liquid assets divided by net cash outflows over the next 30 calendar days.
+"Capital adequacy ratio" or "CAR": Tier one capital as at period / year end plus tier two capital as at period / year end divided by risk weighted assets as at period / year end.
+The capital adequacy ratios as at 30 September 2024, 30 September 2023, 31 December 2023 and 31 December 2022 were calculated in accordance with the Basel III guidelines as issued by the Qatar Central Bank (the "QCB");

+"Loans and advances to customers to deposit ratio": Loans and advances to customers as at period / year end divided by customer deposits as at period / year end;

+"Non-performing loan ratio": Non-performing loans and advances to customers as at period / year end divided by gross loans and advances to customers as at period / year end; and

+"Liquidity coverage ratio": Stock of high-quality liquid assets divided by net cash outflows over the next 30 calendar days.